natikgadzhi/ansible-raspberry/README.md

 2. Edit the `hosts` file to include the list of your Raspberry PIs hostnames
 3. Edit the `group_vars/all.yaml`, most importantly the dotfiles repo and github username used for ssh keys.

-If you see that I did something _very wrong_ here, please do file an issue or DM me, I'd be very grateful for an opportunity to learn more.

 ### Setting up a Raspberry PI node